praveennhiremath/learning-library/developer-library/microservices-data-refactoring/detect-communities/detect-communities.md

 ## Task 1: Navigate to DRAGraphClient project folder and change the database and graph properties

-Now go back cloud shell.
+Now go back to the cloud shell.

-1. set the required enviroment variables as we did in the setup
+1. Set the required enviroment variables as we did in the setup
 	```
    <copy>
 	export DRA_HOME=${HOME}/microservices-data-refactoring